 The rocket equation is what allows scientists and engineers to quantify and compare the energy required to reach various destinations in space.
 Its implications are far-reaching but not intuitive – so I shall attempt to explain them without use of any math.

 Getting to space

-The rocket equation tells us the amount of energy a rocket must expend to go from the Earth’s surface to an orbit 250 kilometers above, called low Earth orbit, is almost thrice as much as going to the Moon from that low Earth orbit!
-Likewise, getting to low Earth orbit costs more than twice the energy required to reach Mars from that same orbit.1
+The rocket equation tells us the amount of energy a rocket must expend to go from the Earth’s surface to an orbit 250 kilometers above, called low Earth orbit, is almost thrice as much as going from that low Earth orbit to the Moon!
+Likewise, getting to low Earth orbit costs twice as much energy than what is required to reach Mars from that same orbit.1

 Even if we include the energy expenditure not just to reach the Moon from low Earth orbit but to land on it, getting to Earth orbit itself turns out to be about 50% more expensive.
 In other words, attaining Earth orbit is the first and the most significant barrier to space exploration.